What is a Guide Dog?

 This depends on the circumstances of the handler.
 In many cases, the dog remains with the handler or a member of their family and enjoys retirement, taking it easy, just as any other pet dog would.
 In rare cases, if a handler is unable to continue to provide a home, Guide Dogs WA would rehome the dog.

 Where Do We Get Guide Dog Puppies From?

-Our Puppy Raising Coordinator will review puppies’ breeding profiles and select a young dog from a specialised Guide or Assistance Dog breeding programs.
-These are run by our sister schools in Victoria, Queensland, South Australia, New South Wales or New Zealand.
+Our team will review puppies’ breeding profiles and select a young dog from a specialised Guide or Assistance Dog breeding programs across Australia and New Zealand.
+Guide Dogs WA is in the process of establishing its own Breeding Program.

 What Do the Dogs Do When Other Dogs are Around?

 A Guide or Assistance Dog is trained to continue to work, even in the presence of other dogs, but they can still become distracted.
 Please keep your pet on lead and give the Assistance Dog some space, if you see one out working.

 Can I Pat a Guide or an Autism Assistance Dog?

 It is important that Guide and Autism Assistance Dogs are not approached when they are wearing a coat, harness or puppy-in-training coat harness.
 Talking to, feeding or any kind of distraction could place both the handler and the dog in a dangerous situation or damage the training.